 The next section is unguided.
 If you do not know the structure of the name provided, look it up.
-Here, Wikipedia is very useful
+Here, Wikipedia is very useful a) (2R)-2-butanol (must be this enantiomer).

 Draw the molecules below in ChemDraw.
 Each molecule/ion must have its own section in your ELN with an appropriate heading.